 H.D.
-Wright is a writer from New York City, and the founding Editor-in-Chief of Transnational Politics.
-His writing has appeared in the New York Daily News, The Paris Globalist, The Armenian Weekly, and Wanted in Rome.
-He currently serves on the Executive Committee of Education Cannot Wait, the U.N. fund for education in emergencies, as well as Plan International's Global Youth Panel on Education.
-His election at ECW marks the first example of a young person being democratically elected to the governing body of a global humanitarian fund.
+Wright is a writer from Manhattan and the founding Editor-in-Chief of Transnational Politics.
+His writing has appeared in the International Press Syndicate, the Oxford Political Review, Harvard's Journal of Middle Eastern Politics, The Paris Globalist, The Armenian Weekly, and Wanted in Rome.
+He currently serves as Global Youth Representative at Education Cannot Wait, the U.N. fund for education in emergencies.
+His election at ECW marks the first example of a young person democratically elected to the governing body of a global humanitarian fund.

 Henry began building Transnational Politics in the summer of 2018 guided by the works of Antonio Gramsci and Edward Said, most prominently Gramsci's Prison Notebooks and Said's Orientalism.
 Gramsci's definition of hegemony—the cultural and ideological domination of a group of people—illustrated that nations are not ruled by force alone, but also by ideas.
 Using Gramsci's framework of hegemony, Said attacked Western depictions of the Eastern world, arguing that "from the beginning of Western speculation about the Orient, the one thing the Orient could not do was to represent itself.
 Evidence of the Orient was credible only after it had passed through and been made firm by the refining fire of the Orientalist’s work."